jeramee/JO_INF_655_Front_end_Final/README.md

 ### For Debian:

-Do this if you have any problems with just a simple install like this:
+Do this in this order if you have any problems with just a simple 'npm install':

 # Dependency problem install instructions:
 ## Install CRACO